Steeple Renovation FAQ

 Wellman Brothers out of Coldwater.
 They have worked on our steeples since the 1950’s and are one of the most respected in this field.
 The Archdiocese has approved them for the project.

 • Is there a less expensive material to replace the copper?
 Can we re-use the existing copper?
-Have we researched other options?

 • What is the value of the copper and will we be reimbursed?